qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 .. note::

-   To ensure measurement units (for distance and area) reflect the units of the current project's CRS, select the corresponding unit from the drop-down menu.
+   To ensure measurement units (for distance and area) always reflect the units of the current project's CRS, select :guilabel:`Map Units` for these options.
-   If you are unsure which unit your desired CRS uses for its coordinates, you can choose :guilabel:`Map Units`, which will use the units of the current project's CRS.

 They are used in: